ulfschneider/ulf.website/content/posts/tools/2020-01-02-active-toc.md

-<p>A collection of textile samples lay spread out on the table – Samsa was a travelling salesman – and above it
+<p>A collection of textile samples lay spread out on the table—Samsa was a travelling salesman—and above it

             there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.